syself/cluster-api-provider-hetzner/README.md

 **NOTE:** As the versioning for this project is tied to the versioning of Cluster API, future modifications to this policy may be made to more closely align with other providers in the Cluster API ecosystem.

----

 ## 💿 Operating System Images

-> [!NOTE]
-> Cluster API Provider Hetzner relies on a few prerequisites that must be already installed in the operating system images, such as a container runtime, kubelet, and Kubeadm.
+Cluster API Provider Hetzner relies on a few prerequisites that must be already installed in the operating system images, such as a container runtime, kubelet, and kubeadm.

->
-> Reference images are available in kubernetes-sigs/image-builder and [templates/node-image](/templates/node-image).
+Reference images are available in kubernetes-sigs/image-builder and [templates/node-image](/templates/node-image).

->
-> If pre-installation of these prerequisites isn't possible, [custom scripts can be deployed](/docs/caph/02-topics/02-node-image) through the Kubeadm config.
+If it's not possible to pre-install these prerequisites, [custom scripts can be deployed](/docs/caph/02-topics/02-node-image) through the kubeadm config.

----

-## 📖 Documentation

-Documentation can be found at: [https://syself.com/docs/caph](https://syself.com/docs/caph)
+In case you want a solution with managed node images, [Syself](https://syself.com) might be interesting for you.

-## 👥 Getting Involved and Contributing
+## 🤝 Getting Involved and Contributing

-We, maintainers and the community, welcome any contributions to Cluster API Provider Hetzner.
-For suggestions, contributions, and assistance, contact the maintainers anytime.
+We, the maintainers and the community, welcome any contributions to Cluster API Provider Hetzner.
+Feel free to contact the maintainers for suggestions, contributions and help.

 To set up your environment, refer to the [development guide](https://syself.com/docs/caph/developers/development-guide).

 For new contributors, check out issues tagged as [`good first issue`][good_first_issue].
 These are typically smaller in scope and great for getting familiar with the codebase.

-We encourage **all** active community participants to act as if they were maintainers, even without "official" write permissions.
-This is a community effort serving the Kubernetes community.
+We encourage **all** active community members to act as if they were maintainers, even without "official" write permissions.
+This is a collaborative effort serving the Kubernetes community.

 If you have an active interest and you want to get involved, you have real power!
 Don't assume that the only people who can get things done around here are the "maintainers".

 We would also love to add more "official" maintainers, so show us what you can do!

-## ⚖️ Code of Conduct
+### ⚖️ Code of Conduct

 Participation in the Kubernetes community is governed by the [Kubernetes Code of Conduct](/code-of-conduct.md).

-## :shipit: GitHub Issues
+### :shipit: GitHub Issues

-### 🐛 Bugs
+#### 🐛 Bugs

 If you think you have found a bug, please follow these steps: